hguzha/FHIR/docs/_1.0/02-installing/03-air-gap-installation.md

 #### 10. Proceed with installation

-Now that the air gap installation preparation steps are complete, you may continue with the installation.
+Now that the air gap installation preparation steps are complete, you may continue with the installation [IBM FHIR Server Operator installation](../installing).